temmy222/PyTOUGHREACT/README.md

 # PyTOUGHREACT

-PyTOUGHREACT is a Python library for automating reactive transport simulations including biodegradation reactions.
+PyTOUGHREACT is a Python package for automating reactive transport simulations including biodegradation reactions.
-It makes use of TOUGHREACT, TMVOC and TMVOCBIO for running the simulations.
-These softwares are interfaced with python to automate the runs.
+It makes use of TOUGHREACT, TMVOC and TMVOCBIO executables for running the simulations.
+These executables are interfaced with python to automate the runs.
 It will be particularly useful for uncertainty quantifications, sensitivity analysis without the need to have a lot of files stored on your local computer.
 It builds on the PyTOUGH software which only processes for the TOUGH2 software.